Mark Seibert: Biography

-Siebert was born in California, U.S. From 1979 to 1986, he performed guitar and vocals for a Christian band called Omega Sunrise.
+Seibert was born in California, U.S. From 1979 to 1986, he performed guitar and vocals for a Christian band called Omega Sunrise.
 He recorded two albums with the group in 1983 and 1985, the second of which saw moderate success in various US markets.
 After a final concert in Fresno, California in 1986, the group broke up due to the demands of constant touring.

-Claims he is most proud of compositions in Phantasmagoria (1995).
-Obtained his Bachelor of Arts in music at California State University, Fresno in 1983, and also started on a second degree in Math in 1986.
-As of 2014, he was working as a maths teacher at the Perry Hall Christian School in Maryland.
+Mark Seibert claims he is most proud of his compositions in Phantasmagoria (1995).
+He obtained his Bachelor of Arts in music at California State University, Fresno in 1983, and also started on a second degree in Math in 1986.
+As of 2014, he was working as a mathematics teacher at the Perry Hall Christian School in Maryland.

 In 1987, Seibert answered a newspaper advertisement from a computer game company called Sierra On-Line.
 After several months of delay, the company hired him as a musician and music editor for King's Quest IV: The Perils of Rosella.
 He worked as a musician on this and other projects, but after only a few years, he was promoted to the company's music director.
 This meant that he worked with staff musicians in both composition and editing.

 In 1992, he was promoted again to producer, which meant he was involved in all aspects of game production, not just the music.
 However, this also meant that he was less able to actually compose music, though he did continue to perform pieces by other composers.
 He left the company in 2001.

 Despite having produced numerous adventure games over his career, in a 1997 interview Seibert said that though he likes the genre, he had never played one through to the end: "I always get halfway through and get stuck someplace, and then I have to download the walk-through off the Internet and read the solution, and it's always like, 'Well that's a stupid puzzle!'
 I get so frustrated, I throw it down and never pick it back up."

 Later he went to work for Gentle Revolution Software as the Director of Development.
 He worked with NASA on a game centered around the International Space Station.

 He has been married to Debbie Seibert since 1980.
 They have two daughters (Kirsten - b.
 1991, Kaitlin - b.
 1994).